ant-rod-silva/flask_holy_bible_api_ptbr_pub/README.md

-# Flask Bible API
+# Flask Holy Bible API

-A Holy Bible API made in Flask
+A Holy Bible API made in Flask.

 This is a work-in-progress app.

 #### Pre-requisites